Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster

-$\bullet${\bf Analysis of the second term on the right hand side of (\ref{eq:condition}).} To bound the second term on the right hand side of (\ref{eq:condition}) it will be enough to bound $\P_{\lambda,\rho}(B_n(i,k))$, since the other term may be bounded by one.
+$\bullet${\bf Analysis of the second term on the right-hand side of (\ref{eq:condition}).} To bound the second term on the right-hand side of (\ref{eq:condition}) it will be enough to bound $\P_{\lambda,\rho}(U_n(i,k))$ from above, since the other term is less than one.
 Note that